 1. Erwin Schrödinger

 You might have already known about Schrödinger’s cat.
-If not, then you should at least know that it’s a very famous experiment, and the inferences have a great value in the world of science.
+If not, then you should at least know that it’s a very famous experiment, and the inferences have great value in science.
 That was one of the many scientific experiments Erwin Schrödinger is known for.
 The Austrian physicist also won Nobel Prize in Physics in 1933.

 But if you read his biography and some of the works he has published, then you will realize the influence of Hindu Dharma in his works:

 - “This life of yours which you are living is not merely a piece of this entire existence, but in a certain sense the whole; only this whole is not so constituted that it can be surveyed in one single glance.
 This, as we know, is what the Brahmins [wise men or priests in the Vedic tradition] express in that sacred, mystic formula which is yet really so simple and so clear; tat tvam asi, this is you.
 Or, again, in such words as “I am in the east and the west, I am above and below, I am this entire world.”
 [Schrödinger,’Meine Weltansicht’ (My View of the World), 1961]